Kukri (film): Ban

 The film was pulled out of theatres a day before its release, owing to the ban by the Punjab government and the Central Board of Film Censors.
 Pakistani celebrities such as Iqra Aziz, Ali Rehman Khan and Osman Khalid Butt came out in the support of the makers and protested against the ban.

+Sequel

+In October 2022, the makers announced the sequel titled "Javed Iqbal 2" will be released on an OTT platform, targeting an international audience, with Yasir Hussain reprising his role as Javed Iqbal, and will explore a more detailed and brutal story about the serial killer's life.